2018–2019 Gaza border protests: Idea, organization, and strategy

-In 2011, Ahmed Abu Ratima (or Rteima), whose family originate from Ramle, conceived the idea of Palestinians going peacefully to the border fence to demand their right of return to the homes from which they had been displaced.
+The idea for a peaceful protest by Gazans demanding their right of return to Israel dates to the early 2010s.
+Ahmed Abu Ratima, a Palestinian journalist, proposed a protest of this sort in a Facebook post.
+Gazan journalist Muthana al-Najjar initiated the protest in 2018 by pitching a tent near the border for over a month.
+It gained support from Gazan intellectuals like Atef Abu Saif and graduates of Gazan universities, who were said to have drawn inspiration from the examples of Martin Luther King Jr. and Mahatma Gandhi.
+The protests were eventually endorsed by most significant Palestinian political groups, including Hamas and its primary political opponent, Fatah.
+Other factions, such as the Palestinian Islamic Jihad, the Popular Front for the Liberation of Palestine and supporters of Muhammad Dahlan (who was expelled from Fatah in 2011) also endorsed the protests.

-In early 2018, Gazan journalist Muthana al-Najjar, whose family originate from Salama, pitched a tent near the border, where he stayed for over a month, while others began planting olive tree seedlings in the area.
-He and others tried to keep the protest independent from Hamas and other political groups, but were overruled when Hamas took over the protest by mass mobilization of Gazans to join the March.
-Recruitment included calls on television, local media, social media and by word of mouth.
-Hamas reportedly planned to keep the peace by having plain clothed security personnel move among the protestors to ensure no violence would occur.
+The organizers tried to keep the protest independent from Hamas and other political groups, but by March 2018, Hamas had become heavily involved in organizing them.
+Local newspapers, television and social media mobilized Gazans to join the March.
+Hamas also ordered its own soldiers to take part.
+To maximize the credibility of the protests, it reportedly planned to keep the peace by having plain clothed security personnel move among the protestors.

-The March gained support from Gazan intellectuals like Atef Abu Saif and graduates of Gazan universities, who were said to have drawn inspiration from the examples of Martin Luther King Jr. and Mahatma Gandhi.

-By March 2018, Hamas, Palestinian Islamic Jihad, the Popular Front for the Liberation of Palestine and the faction of Muhammad Dahlan (who was expelled from Fatah in 2011) had endorsed the protests.

-The organizers of the event, including the local government authority, Hamas and various Palestinian factions, encouraged thousands of Palestinians to converge on the Israeli border for the 42nd anniversary,.
-While multiple factions endorsed the protests, they all participated under the shared symbol of the Palestinian national flag.
+The protests were planned for six weeks starting on 30 March to call for the lifting of the blockade the fulfilling the right of return, having been made public in advance.

 Timeline

 Prior incidents

+There was some violence between Israel and Gaza militants in the months leading up to the protests.
 In February 2018, four IDF soldiers were injured by an explosive device concealed in a Palestinian flag placed on the Gazan border fence during a Palestinian protest.

-On 25 March, the IDF fired some ten Iron Dome missiles to intercept what the IDF sensors interpreted to be rockets, but which later turned out to be high-trajectory machine-gun fire during Hamas military exercises conducted in Gaza, which early reports said was directed towards Zikim.
+Israel reacted with airstrikes on Hamas military positions.
+Over the following days, Israel and Hamas exchanged further rocket fire, tank fire and further airstrikes.
+The following month, the IDF fired some ten Iron Dome missiles to intercept what the IDF sensors interpreted to be rockets, but which later turned out to be high-trajectory machine-gun fire during Hamas military exercises.

-In the week prior to 30 March, the IDF arrested a suspect who crossed into Israeli territory from northern Gaza; 2 Palestinians were seen near the now-defunct Karni crossing container port trying to set fire to army engineering equipment close to the border fence; a group of four Palestinians infiltrated Israel near Kissufim; and 3 Gazans, armed with grenades and knives, crossed the border and were captured some 20 km from the border, near Tze'elim.
+In the week prior to 30 March, the IDF arrested a suspect who crossed into Israeli territory from northern Gaza; two Palestinians were seen near the now-defunct Karni crossing container port trying to set fire to army engineering equipment close to the border fence; a group of four Palestinians infiltrated Israel near Kissufim; and 3 Gazans, armed with grenades and knives, crossed the border and were captured some 20 km from the border, near Tze'elim.